 GLOSSARY ITEM DEFINITION British Columbia Granted by the Ministry to recognize the accomplishments of students who have School Completion succeeded in meeting the goals of their educational program other than graduation.
 Certificate Career Programs Educational programs focusing on a career or career-related area of study, which combine related courses with a work experience component.
 Challenge A process that allows secondary schools to award credit to students who can demonstrate prior learning.
 Class Size The number of students taking the same course at the same time with the same instructor.
 College An institution of higher education created to educate and grant degrees.
 Completion Rate See Six-Year Completion Rate Compliance Audit Conducted by the Ministry of Education to ensure school and student data reported by school districts are correct.
 Continuing An education program offered by school districts, primarily for adults, leading to Education Program either secondary school completion or the upgrading of a current graduation certificate.
 Core French A language course offered at various grade levels to students.
 Course Mark Best mark of a student assigned by a teacher as a result of the student's course work.
 Deferral A process whereby a principal grants a student permission to write a provincial exam at a future examination session.
 Delayed Transition Students who first begin their studies in a British Columbia public post-secondary institution after one or more years after secondary school graduation.
 Disqualification A score of 0 is given for an examination as a result of student cheating.
-(Provincial Examination) Distance Education See Distributed Learning See Distributed Learning Schools Distributed A mostly of attinate value that relies reinerally on indirect communication between Distributed A method of instruction that relies primarily on indirect communication between Learning students and teachers, including internet or other electronic-based delivery, Distributed teleconferencing, or correspondence.
-A school or francophone school that offers instruction by means of distributed · Learning School District learning only.
-See School District Awarded by the District to qualifying Grade 12 students who are Canadian citizens or סווופויטני ארווסומואווף permanent residents.
-Dogwood Diploma/ See British Columbia Certificate of Graduation Certificate Dec British Solumbia Schilloate of Graduation oei iiiicale Education Categories are: Less than Grade 9; Grades 9 to 13 without secondary school Attainment - of graduation certificate; Grades 9 to 13 with secondary school graduation certificate or Population Aged 20 diploma; University with degree (bachelor's or higher); University without degree; or Over (Census) Trades certificate or diploma or other non-university education.
-Or Over (Cellsus) The state of the s
+(Provincial Examination) Distance Education See Distributed Learning See Distributed Learning Schools Dietrikusted A method of instruction that ralice primarily on indirect communication between Distributed A method of instruction that relies primarily on indirect communication between Learning students and teachers, including internet or other electronic-based delivery, Distributed teleconferencing, or correspondence.
+A school or francophone school that offers instruction by means of distributed learning only.
+Learning School District See School District Awarded by the District to qualifying Grade 12 students who are Canadian citizens or District Scholarship permanent residents.
+Dogwood Diploma/ See British Columbia Certificate of Graduation Certificate Sortinoale Education Categories are: Less than Grade 9; Grades 9 to 13 without secondary school Attainment - of graduation certificate; Grades 9 to 13 with secondary school graduation certificate or Population Aged 20 diploma; University with degree (bachelor's or higher); University without degree; or Over (Census) Trades certificate or diploma or other non-university education.
+1